Parthipan-Natkunam/Wallet-Keys/README.md

 ## Security Notes

 - Never share your mnemonic phrase or private keys
-- This tool is for educational and development purposes
+- This tool is intended for educational and development purposes
 - Always verify generated addresses before use
-- Consider using hardware wallets for significant amounts

 ## License